cpfiffer/cameron-blog/blog/juliacon-2024.md

 - Various modeling in specific technical fields, like ice flows
 - Compiler plugins where you can mess with the emitted LLVM
 - Cursed-ass Python.jl.
 Julia is a Python superset now, so you have no excuse.

-Conclusion
+## Conclusion

 I'll leave it there for now with some closing comments.
 I came away from JuliaCon with some warm fuzzies.
 The people are stellar, the code is good, and the future is bright.
+Can't wait to go next year!

 We'll be rolling out a mentorship program soon so keep an eye out.
 Come on down, the water's warm.

+-- Cameron